jusvarrr/ESP-control-over-Tuya/README.md

 ### tuyaespcontrol
 The main package of this project responsible for building the installation files required to establish communication between Tuya and the router.
 It makes the program use Tuya Cloud to control ESP devices via the Ubus system on the router.

+### espcontrol (missing)
+Package that builds service for the router allowing communication with ESP8266 over serial port (USB cable).
+It works as a UBUS server and takes request from other processes requesting actions to be performed on ESP8266.

 ## Building & Installation (OpenWRT SDK)